-A Physics Nobel for seeking our place in the universe
+A physics Nobel for seeking our place in the universe

 “They opened up an entire field of study that didn’t exist,” Dr. Batalha says.
 She personally shifted her focus to exoplanets in the wake of the discovery and is now a renowned expert in the field.
 And she’s not alone.
 The field exploded and today more than 4,000 exoplanets have been detected and confirmed.

-On Tuesday, the legacy of the discovery of 51 Pegasi b was etched in gold when the Royal Swedish Academy of Sciences awarded Dr. Mayor and Dr. Queloz half of the Nobel Prize for Physics.
+On Tuesday, the legacy of the discovery of 51 Pegasi b was etched in gold when the Royal Swedish Academy of Sciences awarded Dr. Mayor and Dr. Queloz half of the Nobel Prize in physics.
 They share the award with cosmologist James Peebles, whose theoretical work underpins our understanding of the universe.

 Taken together, the three scientists’ work triggered a revolution in our perception of the cosmos.
 Our view of the universe has gone from largely theoretical models to a complex picture of a dynamic system that is grounded in evidence.